 - Moleskine S.p.A. creates and sells FSC-certified products.

 SUPPORT FOR LETTERA27 through the Detour project

-The archive of the many notebooks created for Detour and myDetour, donated by the artists and writers to the foundation, is on permanent display online and constitutes a growing patrimony of beauty, culture, intelligence, and relationships.
+The archive of the many notebooks created for Detour and myDetour, donated by their authors to the foundation, is on permanent display online at moleskine.com/detour and has also been published in book form, constituting a growing patrimony of beauty, culture, intelligence, and relationships.
 Its voyage around the world, through the exhibitions organized by Moleskine, is a continual source of opportunities and resources for lettera27.

 SUPPORTING YOUNG CREATIVES AND EMERGING TALENTS

 Just as avant-garde artists of the past, the creative populations of today also need agile tools to create freely while in the streets, in cafés and while travelling.
 Moleskine shares its heritage with contemporary talent through a global schools network program, supporting students by creating opportunities for the generation, development and sharing of content and ideas.
 Programs have already taken place in: New York, Milan, Tokyo, Rome, San Francisco, Istanbul, Venice, Shanghai and many other global cities, with organisations such as the Bevilacqua La Masa Foundation of Venice, Esterni in Milan (Associazione Culturale Aprile Onlus) and global drawing network Urban Sketchers.